prykdev/Pika/README.md

-# iiec-Task-2
+# Pika Virtual Assistant

-# 📄 Task Description:  to convert menu-driven application using CLI to the web app using CGI.
+## 📄 Task Description:  To convert a menu-driven application using CLI to a web application using CGI.

-web based virtual assistant

-# what it can do ?
+Web Based Virtual Assistant

+## What can it do?

-This webpage provides facility to run samo Linux Commands and networking commands using webserver   # redhat
+This webpage provides facility to run some Linux Commands and networking commands using webserver *redhat*.

+## Verify whether you have username and password.
 ![](sin.jpg)

-# verify weather you have username and passwd
+## Web Based Virtual Assistant
 ![](web.jpg)